-This course is designed for dreamers, builders and renegades.
+This course is designed for the dreamer, the builder and the impact-er.
 Welcome to Tech Ventures.

 C. Main Objectives

 Students should have a real and practical experience towards building a technological product or service.
 Along with developing a new project students will have to promote social change by teaching at a public primary school any of the topics learned through the semester.